Safety Beach

 Safety Beach is a seaside suburb on the Mornington Peninsula in Melbourne, Victoria, Australia, 56 km south of Melbourne's city centre, located within the Shire of Mornington Peninsula local government area.
 Safety Beach recorded a population of 6,328 at the 2021 census.

 Safety Beach occupies slightly less than half the area of land between the foothills of Mount Martha and Arthurs Seat and borders Port Philip Bay to its west.

-Martha Cove is a large inland harbour and residential development in Safety Beach.
-It was named after its location in the cove at the foot of Mount Martha.
-The project, which began in 2004, was initially heavily protested by residents.
+Martha Cove is a large inland harbour and residential development at Safety Beach, named after its location in a cove at the foot of Mount Martha.
+The project, which began in 2004, initially sparked protests by residents.
 After experiencing considerable financial difficulties, Martha Cove recovered and became a thriving residential community.

-Golfers play at the course of the Mount Martha Valley Golf Club on Country Club Drive, or at the Safety Beach Golf Course nearby.
+Golfers play at the Mount Martha Valley Golf Club on Country Club Drive, or at the Safety Beach Golf Course nearby.

-Previously, an abattoir existed nearby to slaughter local farm animals for their meat.
-Blood and offal from early abattoir operations were dumped into the Sheepwash and Dunns Creeks, and carried by these creeks into Dromana Bay at Safety Beach.

-Consequently, when lots of sharks were attracted here, people joked and called Safety Beach “Shark Bay” for some years.
-Eventually the abattoir’s operations were properly cleaned up by Health Department regulations, and Safety Beach never had its name changed from the original one ‘Safety Beach’ given by John Aitken in 1836.
+There used to be an abattoir nearby to slaughter local farm animals.
+Blood and offal from the abattoir operations were dumped into the Sheepwash and Dunns Creeks, and carried into Dromana Bay at Safety Beach.
+That attracted sharks and led to people calling Safety Beach “Shark Bay” for some years.
+Eventually, the state Health Department ordered the abattoir to clean up its operations and Safety Beach retains the name given to it by John Aitken in 1836.